-Hong Kong court to hear assault case against teen student shot by police
+Hong Kong police get more powers, masks to be banned in bid to end crisis: media

 The European Union said in a statement it was deeply troubled by the escalation of violence and the only way forward was through “restraint, de-escalation and dialogue”.

-The city’s tourism board announced the cancellation of a major cycling tournament, the Hong Kong Cyclothon, and the Hong Kong Wine & Dine Festival, citing “unforeseen circumstances in the coming weeks”.
+The city’s tourism board announced a cycling tournament, the Hong Kong Cyclothon, and the Hong Kong Wine & Dine Festival, had both been called off, citing “unforeseen circumstances in the coming weeks”.

-China dismisses accusations it is meddling and has accused foreign governments, including the United States and Britain, of stirring up anti-China sentiment.

 Reporting by Donny Kwok and James Pomfret; Writing by Anne Marie Roantree and Poppy McPherson; Editing by Stephen Coates, Robert Birsel